Synthetic oil: Full

-Some synthetic oils are made from Group III base stock, some from Group IV while other synthetic oils may be a blend of the two.
+Some synthetic oils are made from Group III base stock and some from Group IV, while other synthetic oils may be a blend of the two.
 Mobil sued Castrol and Castrol prevailed in showing that their Group III base stock oil was changed enough that it qualified as full synthetic.
 Since then American Petroleum Institute (API) has removed all references to synthetic in their documentation regarding standards.
 "Full synthetic" is a marketing term and is not a measurable quality.

 Group IV: PAO

 Poly-alpha-olefin (poly-α-olefin, PAO) is a non-polar polymer made by polymerizing an alpha-olefin.
 It is designated as API Group IV and is a 100% synthetic chemical compound.
 It is a specific type of olefin (organic) that is used as a base stock in the production of most synthetic lubricants.
 An alpha-olefin (or α-olefin) is an alkene where the carbon-carbon double bond starts at the α-carbon atom, i.e. the double bond is between the #1 and #2 carbons in the molecule.